fdasilva59/Datascience-Sandbox-Installation/README.md

 The installation script is not intended to be executed several times (like to update a previous setup).
 Though it should work in most cases properly, not every cases have been tested.
 So if you want to use it after an initial setup, use it with caution at your own risks.

+I met a bug when opening R Studio Desktop via x2goClient on Mac OS X / Quartz X11 : Menus from the main menu bar are not displayed.
+While this is OK if you know R Studio shortcuts or use the toolbars, this can be annoying.
+A work around for this bug is to install a light x windows manager on the server, like LXDE ( *apt-get -y install lxde* )  and open lxde via x2goClient, and then open R Studio Desktop in LXDE.
+Anyway, R Studio Server is a better alternative but you will have to own a domain name to get proper SSL certificates in order to secure the access.

-** Let's Encrypt ** : It is highly recommended to protect the access to the admin pages of Hadoop/Spark or to R Studio Server via SSL access.
+** Let's Encrypt ** : If your server is hosted in the cloud, in addition to some firewall rules, it is highly recommended to protect the access to the admin pages of Hadoop/Spark or to R Studio Server via SSL access.
 In order to do so *you have to own/buy/provide a valid domain name* for your server (See Let's Encrypt section below)

 ** BACKUP ** As usual, don't forget to backup data on you server, following the installation.
 In particular, if you you have generated Let's Encrypt SSL certificates, make a backup on another location !